-Pegasus Jewellery are delighted to launch the purple poppy pin in aid of the Racehorse Sanctuary in remembrance of all animals that were lost during wartime or in active service.
-50% of the sale of each purple poppy will go directly to The Racehorse Sanctuary.
+Pegasus Jewellery are delighted to launch the purple pin in aid of the Racehorse Sanctuary in remembrance of all animals that were lost during wartime or in active service.
+50% of the sale of each pin will go directly to The Racehorse Sanctuary.

-What is included in the Pegasus Purple Poppy package?
+What is included in the Pegasus Purple Pin package?

-A beautiful purple poppy pin, with glitter enamel.
+A beautiful purple pin, with glitter enamel.
 A perfect lapel badge measuring approx 2cm x 1.5cm.

 We have collaborated with the wonderful Scottish artist Val Macadam, who has created the most beautiful remembrance art work for us.
 Each poppy is sold with a limited edition Val Macadam postcard.